MinaYimam/Java_Auto_Grader_11/Lab 11 Questions.md

 Or, the user will type in a resolution String and click the OK button.
 Do the following tasks:

 * Use the String entered to set the resolution of the ticket.
-* Set the date it was resolved to the current date/time
+* Set the date it was resolved to the current Date
 * Set the status to TicketStatus.RESOLVED
 * Call controller's `updateTicket` method to modify this Ticket's entry in the database.
 * Display a message dialog with a confirmation message.